Readysoon/scanlytics2_fe/README.md

 ## Branching Strategy

-Feature Branching: Each new feature is developed in its own branch (e.g., ⁠feature/login-system), allowing for isolated development and easier testing before merging into the main branch.
+1. Feature Branching: Each new feature is developed in its own branch (e.g., ⁠feature/login-system), allowing for isolated development and easier testing before merging into the main branch.
+2. Always Pull Request: Always assign a fellow Coder to review your about to be merged Branch to get a review on your code.
+The Assignee is supposed to pull the code and run it on their machine.
+Only if the Code runs without errors the branch can be merged.
+3. Delete after Merging: This reduces the amount of branches and therefor helps maintain a clean Version Controll!

 ## Commit Strategy